taurus-org/taurus/doc/source/users/faq.rst

     * *spock* offers a command line interface with commands very similar to SPEC_.
       It is documented :ref:`here <sardana-spock>`.
-    * Procedures can also be executed with a  macro executor :term:`GUI`.
+    * Procedures can also be executed with from a :term:`GUI`.
+Taurus provides `generic widgets for macro execution <http://www.tango- controls.org/static/taurus/latest/doc/html/users/ui/macros/>`__.
-      This :term:`GUI` interface offering input from the keyboard and the generic widgets is documented here **<LINK>**.
-A macro can be associated with a specific :term:`GUI` interface.
-This mechanism is documented here **<LINK>**.
     * Procedures can also be executed in specific :term:`GUI` s and specific Taurus_ widgets.
-The :term:`API` to execute macros from this python code is documented here **<LINK>**.
+The :term:`API` to execute macros from python code is documented here **<LINK>**.

 How to write procedures?